alesr/pocketscrapper/README.md

-# pocketscrapper
+# scrapper
-Fetches the content and extract the readable data from pocketcli bookmarks
+Fetches the website contents and extracts readable data